abijith24/abijith/README.md

-This is steps to understand the remote and local repository .
+This is steps to understand the remote and local repository not other code uploaded this is made by the bash command prompt :)
+.
 .
 first chgange the working directory that you prefer to work